naggie/dstask/README.md

     task export > taskwarrior.json

-After uninstalling taskwarrior and installing dstask, to import the tasks to dstask:
+After un-installing taskwarrior and installing dstask, to import the tasks to dstask:

     dstask import-tw < taskwarrior.json

 Commands and syntax are deliberately very similar to taskwarrior.
 Here are the exceptions:

   * The command is (nearly) always the first argument.
 Eg, `task eat some add bananas` won't work, but `task add eat some bananas` will.
-If there's an ID, it can proceed the command.
+If there's an ID, it can proceed the command but doesn't have to.
   * Priorities are added by the keywords `P0` `P1` `P2` `P3`.
 Lower number is more urgent.
 Default is `P2`.
-For example `task add eat some bananas P1`
+For example `task add eat some bananas P1`.
+The keyword can be anywhere after the command.
   * Action is always the first argument.
 Eg, `task eat some add bananas` won't work, but `task add eat some bananas` will.
   * Contexts are defined on-the-fly, and are added to all new tasks if set.
 Use `--` to ignore current context in any command.